ixiaopan/blog/content/post/constrained-optimisation.md

 \mathcal{L}(x, \alpha) = f(x) - \alpha g(x)
 $$

+### Case 1

 In the first case where the optimum point lies in the interior of the constraint, i.e. $g(x) > 0$, which is filled in red in Figure 2 a).
 We set $\alpha = 0$, which means the constrains has no influence on $f(x)$.

+### Case 2

 As for the second case, it is exactly the same as the equality constraints, i.e.

 $$
 \nabla_x f(x) = \alpha \nabla_xg(x)